Conservation areas have a special architectural or historic character which make them worthy of protection.

 Are there any other restrictions in a conservation area?

-- You must serve a prior notification form on the council before you carry out any tree works.
+- You must complete and serve a 'prior notification' on the council before you carry out any tree works.
 The forms and guidance for tree works applications can be found below under downloads.

 - Most work to your house which is normally permitted under householder permitted development rights will need planning permission.